Want to dive into the map for yourself? You are warmly welcomed to join us at our next retreat:

 The other aspect of Surrender is learning to tolerate being with the unknown: you still don’t know what’s happening, which leads to follow or who you’re becoming.
 It takes great courage to accept this without grabbing at the threads in desperation to pull yourself back into known territory but staying with the unknown strengthens your spirit.

 Your task in surrender

-Take more time out to rest; you know the brain fog?
+Take more time out to rest deeply; you know the brain fog?
 This is where it’s inviting you, to a place of inward rest.

-Search out healing practices that work for you, it may be homeopathy, therapy or massage, circles of women or nature.
+Search out healing practices that work for you, it may be homoeopathy, therapy or massage, community circles or nature.
 Choose what soothes your soul.